Help

 - Group Link: Click to select this territory for grouping (only appears when you have 2+ territories).
 Select multiple territories and click "Group" in the header to link them together.

-- Lock: Prevents the territory from being moved or rotated
+- Lock: Prevents the territory from being moved or rotated.
+Click again to unlock.

-- Hide: Makes the territory invisible on the map while keeping it in your list
+- Hide: Makes the territory invisible on the map while keeping it in your list.
+Click again to show.

 - Reset Location: Returns the territory to its original position and rotation